-You are choosing whether or not to participate.
+You are making a decision whether or not to participate.
 Your signature indicates that you have read this information and your questions have been answered.
-Even after signing this form, you may choose to stop participating in the study at any time.
+Even after signing this form, please know that you may withdraw from the study at any time.